deepnight/gameBase/README.md

 # Cleanup for your own usage

-You may remove the following files/folders from repo root:
+You can safely remove the following files/folders from repo root:

-- `.github`
+- `.github/`
 - `LICENSE`
 - `README.md`
+- `CHANGELOG.md`